thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 radiation data quality assurance procedure, adjusted for the site, which was based on the methods of Long and Shi (Long and Shi 2006, 2008).
 Thus, problematic recordings have been excluded from further processing.
-Although it is impossible to detect all false data, the large number of available data, and the aggregation scheme we used, ensures the quality of the radiation measurements used in this study.
-To preserve an unbiased representation of the data we applied a constraint, similar the one used by Castillejo-Cuberos and Escobar (2020).
-For each valid hour of day, there must exist at least 45 minutes of valid measurements, including nighttime, when near sunrise and sunset.
-Days with less than 5 valid hours were rejected completely.
 Furthermore, due to the significant measurement uncertainty in GHI when the Sun is near the horizon, and due to some systematic obstructions by nearby buildings, we have excluded all measurements with solar zenith angle (SZA) greater than $78^{\circ}$.

 Finally, images from a sky camera have been used in the manual inspection of the CE identification.
 The sky camera operates since 2012